 As you can see, many of these specializations lean toward digital design.
 Employers are placing a premium on ensuring internet users’ interactions and experiences with their websites or applications are both intuitive and aesthetically pleasing.

 5. What education and experience do graphic designers need?

-For any graphic designer looking to enter the field, there are a few key factors employers consider.
+For any graphic designer looking to enter the field, there are a few key factors employers typically consider.

 While it may be tempting to forego a formal education and try to become a self-taught designer, there are some good reasons to be wary of this approach.
 For one, the BLS reports graphic designers typically need a Bachelor’s degree in design or a related field.1

-This is a tried-and-true approach for job-seekers in all industries.
+This is a tried-and-true way for job seekers to round out their resumes.
 A graphic design internship shows employers you’ve handled yourself well in a professional environment.
-Often this experience also provides you an opportunity to build your portfolio with real-life work examples.
+Often, this experience also provides you an opportunity to build your portfolio with real-life work examples.

 If possible, you should try to build up a variety of different types of design projects for your portfolio.
 Versatility is valuable, particularly for smaller employers that may not have the resources to hire a full team of specialized designers.
 If you intend on pursuing a specialization, make sure your expertise is well-supported in your portfolio of work.

 6. Where do graphic designers work?

 Graphic designers can work nearly anywhere—particularly as more employers embrace remote work.
 But similar to most professional-service jobs, employers tend to be concentrated in areas with larger populations.
 Most of these jobs can be divided into three categories: in-house, agency and freelance.

 For a more in-depth look at the different work settings, check out our article: Where Do Graphic Designers Work?
 In-House vs. Agency vs. Freelance.

 So how much do graphic designers make?
 You now have the information you were seeking, and the answers to other important questions you should be asking.
 But there is still a lot you don’t know about a career in graphic designer.